-162723 (2000 VM2) is a small asteroid whose orbit crosses the orbit of Earth.
+162723 (2000 VM2) is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified 2000 VM2 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2000 VM2's orbit is 0.11 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 2000 VM2 has 7 close approaches predicted in the coming decades:

 |Dec.
 7, 2163||25,477,758||16.696|

 2000 VM2's orbit is determined by observations dating back to Oct.
 23, 1993.
 It was last officially observed on Dec.
 6, 2019.
 The IAU Minor Planet Center records 473 observations used to determine its orbit.

 The position of 162723 (2000 VM2) is indicated by a ◯ pink circle.
 Note that the object may not be in your current field of view.
 Use the controls below to adjust position, location, and time.